The Town of Manzanita

 The beach resort of Manzanita was platted by surveyors in 1912.
 Season homes were built in the area over the next two years and first Manzanita Post Office was built in 1914.
 Today the year round population is just under 700 residents.
 The number of visitors swells to well over 1,000 in the summer, when the seasonal owners and renters are in town.

 The geologic history of Neah-kah-nie Mountain began 15 million years ago when volcanoes 150 miles east of the North Oregon Coast poured lava that formed into basalt rock.
-The basalt formations created the headlands and monolith domes on or near today’s coast line.
+The basalt formations created the headlands and monolith domes, such as Cannon Beaches iconic Haystack Rock, on or near today’s coast line.

 There are miles of quiet sandy beaches and even a 9-hole golf course in Manzanita.
 Shopping is at its own pace in Manzanita, so let any sense of “New York urgency” disappear before hitting Laneda Avenue and the other streets around town.
 More to the point: beach combing is a way of life in Manzanita and people come for pure relaxation and barefoot walks on the sand.
 The surrounding area has good hiking routes.
 The terrain is mainly wooded and covered with native Salal (Gaultheria shallon), a leathery-leafed shrub, as it slopes up toward Neah-kah-nie Mountain.
 Nearby is Nehalem Bay State Park with its own airstrip and it also has horse rentals in the tourist season.